 C: Really? – Oh because theres not enough safety to engage that aspect?

-M: Yes, that’s one of the definitions of trauma: that we carry it.
-If we can shake off trauma – the fight or flight response…
+M: Yes, in my mind that’s one of the definitions of trauma.
+It’s a frightening situation where we experience a lack of agency – a lack of Warrior energy.
+If we can do something to stop what’s happening – the fight or flight response…

 C: …yes mobilisation…